This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Babies born via in vitro fertilization are 1.6 times more likely to develop cerebral palsy, typically because babies born with this method tend to have lower birth weight or are born as multiples.

-If you are pregnant or trying to conceive, be aware of risk factors.
-Keep regular medical appointments and talk to your doctor about any concerns you have.
-The healthier you are, the better the chances are of having a healthy baby.
+Be aware of risk factors if you are pregnant or trying to conceive.
+Keep regular medical appointments and talk to your doctor about your concerns.
+The healthier you are, the better your chances of having a healthy baby.

 Lifelong Financial Assistance for Your Child's Birth Injury